mbh1234/keerthana.github.io/_pages/publications.md

 ---

 ## **[Supervised Hopfield Neural Networks for solving Non-Verbal Reasoning problems](https://mbh1234.github.io/keerthana.github.io//publication/2010-10-01-paper-title-number-2)**
-*CogSci 2025, Draft under preparation*
+*2025 Annual Meeting of the Cognitive Science Society (CogSci 2025), Manuscript under preparation*

 The paper solves the non-verbal reasoning problem with the use of a supervised hopfield neural network